phoenix-rtos/phoenix-rtos-doc/utils/psh-applets/sysexec.md

 - `/etc/whitelist` file
 - `PSH_SYSEXECWL` environment variable at compile time

-If storing commands in `/etc/whitelist` file each complete `sysexec` command should be stored in separate line with line length not exceeding 79 characters:
+If storing commands in the `/etc/whitelist` file each complete `sysexec` command should be stored in a separate line with a line length not exceeding 79 characters:

     sysexec argA1 argA2 argA3
     sysexec argB1 argB2